telerik/winforms-docs/knowledge-base/double-buffered-table-layout.md

 ## Solution

-Use the following inherited class and which set the Style:
+Use the following inherited class and which sets the Style:

 ````C#
 public class DoubleBufferedTableLayoutPanel : TableLayoutPanel